 What Is the Difference Between Self-Employed and Independent Contractor?

 - Self-employed - This person is considered someone who is self-employed and has a business.
 The business owner controls the work being done as well as how the work is to be done.
-A business owner may be part of a partnership, the sole proprietor of a registered business, and may work at their business full-time or part-time.
-For tax purposes, income is reported on Schedule K-1.
+A business owner may be part of a partnership or the sole proprietor of a registered business and may work at their business full-time or part-time.
+For tax purposes, sole proprietor income is reported on Schedule C.

 - Independent contractor - This person controls what work he or she will do and how they will do it.
 The person paying an independent contractor usually is in control only of the outcome of the work.
 Persons receiving a 1099-MISC form for income earned are considered independent contractors.
 For tax purposes, 1099-MISC is used to report income.